garrettfoster13/sccmhunter/README.md

 # SCCMHunter

 SCCMHunter is a post-ex tool built to streamline identifying, profiling, and attacking SCCM related assets in an Active Directory domain.
 The basic function of the tool is to query LDAP with the find module for potential SCCM related assets.
 This is achieved through ACL recon of objects created during the deployment process when extending the AD schema, as well as by performing queries for the keywords "SCCM" or "MECM".
 This list of targets is then profiled with the SMB module by checking the remarks for default shares required by assets configured with certain SCCM roles.
 Additionally, the module checks if the MSSQL service is running and if SMB signing is enforced on the endpoint.
 All of this helps paint a picture for potential attack paths in the environment.
 Once profiling is complete, the operator can target abusing client enrollment with the HTTP (@\_xpn\_) module accounts or use the MSSQL (@_mayyhem)  module to grab the necessary syntax for complete site server takeover.
-If a site server takeover is successful, the admin and pivot modules are available for further information gathering and abuse.
+If a site server takeover is successful, the admin module is  available for post exploitation.

 This tool was developed and tested in a lab environment.
 Your mileage may vary on performance.
 If you run into any problems please don't hesitate to open an issue.